stevomatthews/Spoon-Knife/test-toc.md

 established**.
 Whatever problems may occur after this point *will only affect data transmission*.

-Here is a representation of the HSv4 extended handshake packet structure:
+Here is a representation of the HSv4 extended handshake packet structure (including the first four 32-bit segments of the SRT header):

 ```
    0                   1                   2                   3